 Reasons for the study

 Studies of working-aged Canadians indicate that people living with disabilities are more likely to experience difficulties finding and sustaining employment, and to report work productivity loss and job disruptions when compared to their peers not living with a disability.
 Increasingly, research is showing that communication about, and access to, workplace benefits, policies and accommodations can act as important barriers or facilitators to the employment of people with disabilities.
-The purpose of this study is to conduct an online survey of 1,800 employed Canadians living with or without a disability or health limitation to gain a more in-depth understanding of work context factors and their relationship with communication and accommodation use.
+This study conducted an online survey of 1,800 employed Canadians living with or without a disability or health limitation to gain a more in-depth understanding of work context factors and their relationship with communication and accommodation use.

 Objectives of the study

-- To examine the roles of formal accommodations and informal work modifications in the employment participation of Canadians living with disabilities
+- Examine the roles of formal accommodations and informal work modifications in the employment participation of Canadians living with disabilities

-- To examine the role of workplace communication practices in the employment participation of Canadians living with disabilities
+- Examine the role of workplace communication practices in the employment participation of Canadians living with disabilities

-- To examine the reported availability, perceived need and use of accommodations and work modifications among Canadians living with or without a disability
+- Examine the reported availability, perceived need and use of accommodations and work modifications among Canadians living with or without a disability